FreddyE1982/mcp2term/futures.md

   Provide CLI switches and environment variables so deployments can describe the desired ordering while keeping the launch-directory guarantee available as the default behaviour.

+## Progress notice customisation policies
+- **Purpose:** Allow operators and plugin authors to tailor the long-running command notice content, include structured metadata such as elapsed durations, and localise the phrasing for diverse deployment environments without patching the executor.
+- **Usage:** Introduce a configuration block and plugin hook that accepts a progress notice policy object.
+The policy should define the rendered message template, optional metadata attachments for MCP log consumers, and thresholds for when additional diagnostics (such as process tree snapshots) should be emitted.
+Provide documentation so administrators understand how to register policies and expose sample templates for common operations, including localisation examples.